5 Things to keep in Mind Before Migrating Django to WordPress

 (Note: You have taken data backup, but the services provider will also have access to your data, and you must be assured that it is being protected at all times)

 Taking a backup of your data is all well and good, but what about data security?
 Make sure that there are strict security protocols in place wherever you are storing your data – there is a case wherein you are working with an external service provider for Django to WordPress migration and the data will be stored on their server.
 In such cases, don’t take security for granted.
+The level of data protection is directly proportional to the strength of the security measures implemented.
+Django is an open source framework, and like other open source frameworks, it requires careful security management during migration.

 According to IBM, the global average cost of a data breach is $3.86 million.
 Don’t add your money into the mix.